Yllarath/ytup-downloads/README.md

 ## Support

-For problems, suggestions, or feature requests, open an issue in this repository.
+For bug reports, suggestions, and feature requests, visit the ytup feedback repository.